Checkout Abandonment: Why A/B Testing is Dead & Predictive Trust Architecture Won

 Engineering perspectives on the topic

-What is checkout trust architecture?
+What is predictive checkout trust architecture?

 Does changing button colours actually reduce cart abandonment?